 These claims might take us aback: Motives are not causes and have no real existence?
 How could that be?
 When evaluating these claims, two things should be noted.
 First, Reid is working with a rather narrow understanding of what it is for something to be a cause (and to exist)—an understanding, we’ve seen, he thinks fits best with a Newtonian understanding of the world.
 Second, Reid’s considered view about the role of motives is actually more complicated than (2′) would have us believe.
 (2′) expresses the view that Reid defends in Essay IV of Essays on the Active Powers, “Of the Liberty of Moral Agents.”
 But anyone who has read Essay III, “Of the Principles of Action,” knows that Reid claims that motives or “principles of action” divide into three kinds: mechanical, animal, and rational.
 Mechanical principles of action are what we would call instincts, such as the unreflective impulse to protect oneself from perceived harm.
 Animal principles of action are a more varied lot.
 Under this category, Reid places the so-called benevolent affections, such as the affection felt between kin, gratitude to benefactors, pity and compassion, friendship, public spirit, and the like (see EAP III.iii.iv).
 He also includes the so-called malevolent affections, such as resentment and the desire to dominate others.
 (In section III, we will see a reason to believe that some animal principles, by Reid’s own lights, are not ones that could be had by the animals.)

 Are these latter motives best described as having a causal influence on behavior?
 Perhaps they are, according to a more relaxed understanding of causality than that with which Reid officially works.
-For suppose we agree that there are processes that are instigated by the exercise of active power, such as the process that is instigated by an agent's willing to raise her arm.
-In Reid's view, this process includes the exercise of an agent power, which is the agent's willing to raise her arm, the activity of nerves and muscles and, finally, the raising of her arm.
-If we allow ourselves to talk of elements of this process as causes in a “lax and popular sense,” then perhaps some motives, in Reid's view, could be called causes.
+For suppose we agree that there are processes that are instigated by the exercise of active power, such as the process that is instigated by an agent’s willing to raise her arm.
+In Reid’s view, this process includes the exercise of active power, which is the agent’s willing to raise her arm, the activity of nerves and muscles and, finally, the raising of her arm.
+If we allow ourselves to talk of elements of this process as causes in a “lax and popular sense,” then perhaps some motives, in Reid’s view, could be called causes.
 Of course Reid would have to say that in some cases the motives that “cause” us to act are not part of a causal process that we ourselves instigate.
-Not every desire or mental state we have is the causal consequence of our having exercised our agent power in a given way.
-(That I desire to eat an ice cream cone, for example, appears to be a causal consequence not of my willing anything in particular but of your handing me one.)
-Reid would have to say, then, that those mental states and events that are not simply the causal consequence of our having exercised our agent power are parts of processes instigated by some other agent cause, such as God.
+Not every desire or mental state we have is the causal consequence of the exercise of our active power in a given way.
+(That I desire to eat an ice cream cone, for example, appears to be a causal consequence not of the exercise of my active power but of your handing me an ice cream cone.)
+Reid would have to say, then, that those mental states and events that are not simply the causal consequence of the exercise of active power are parts of processes instigated by some other agent cause, such as God.
 This may seem odd.
 But it seems to be the broader picture within which Reid operated.
-All causal processes in nature (which are not due to us) are instigated by the exercise of God's agent causal power.
-A typical case of human action involves the coincidence of the exercise of our agent power with God's (see EAP I.vi and Cuneo forthcoming a).
+All causal processes in nature (which are not due to us) are instigated by the exercise of God’s active power.
+A typical case of human action involves the coincidence of the exercise of our active power with God’s (see EAP I.vi and Cuneo 2011a).